elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-is-the-purpose-of-outlining-in-writing-and-how-does-it-help-in-organizing-thoughts.md

 url: /learn/education-studies/questions/what-is-the-purpose-of-outlining-in-writing-and-how-does-it-help-in-organizing-thoughts
 score: -1.0
 related_article1:
-    id: 170001
+    id: 170002
     title: >-
-        How can you ensure logical flow and coherence in an essay?
+        How does critical thinking enhance the writing process, particularly in analyzing and reflecting?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-you-ensure-logical-flow-and-coherence-in-an-essay
+    url: /learn/education-studies/questions/how-does-critical-thinking-enhance-the-writing-process-particularly-in-analyzing-and-reflecting
 related_article2:
-    id: 169991
+    id: 170003
     title: >-
-        How do pre-writing techniques contribute to effective planning strategies?
+        Why is it important to make essays relevant to others, and how can personal experience contribute to this?
-    subject: Education Studies
+    subject: Psychology
-    url: /learn/education-studies/questions/how-do-prewriting-techniques-contribute-to-effective-planning-strategies
+    url: /learn/psychology/questions/why-is-it-important-to-make-essays-relevant-to-others-and-how-can-personal-experience-contribute-to-this
 related_article3:
-    id: 170007
+    id: 169996
     title: >-
-        What is intellectualism in writing, and how can recognizing hidden intellectualism be beneficial?
+        What is clustering in writing, and how does it combine brainstorming and organizing?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-intellectualism-in-writing-and-how-can-recognizing-hidden-intellectualism-be-beneficial
+    url: /learn/education-studies/questions/what-is-clustering-in-writing-and-how-does-it-combine-brainstorming-and-organizing
 related_article4:
-    id: 170003
+    id: 169996
     title: >-
-        Why is it important to make essays relevant to others, and how can personal experience contribute to this?
+        What is clustering in writing, and how does it combine brainstorming and organizing?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-it-important-to-make-essays-relevant-to-others-and-how-can-personal-experience-contribute-to-this
+    url: /learn/education-studies/questions/what-is-clustering-in-writing-and-how-does-it-combine-brainstorming-and-organizing
 related_article5:
-    id: 169996
+    id: 169990
     title: >-
-        What is clustering in writing, and how does it combine brainstorming and organizing?
+        What are the key components of the writing process, and why is recursive writing important?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-clustering-in-writing-and-how-does-it-combine-brainstorming-and-organizing
+    url: /learn/education-studies/questions/what-are-the-key-components-of-the-writing-process-and-why-is-recursive-writing-important
 ---

 &nbsp;